 - Wired RS485—For up to 40 ergs attached to a PC

-The current version of the Venue Race Application is compatible with Windows XP, Vista and Windows 7 (see below).
+The current version of the Venue Race Application is compatible with Windows XP, Vista and Windows 7, 8.1 and 10 (see below).
 Concept2 has not tested and is not supporting Windows 8.
 Concept2 recommends using Windows 7.

 Note: Before using this application for a live race, please test every feature on the system you plan to use and report any problems to email@example.com.

-If you plan to use the Venue Race Application on Windows 7, we recommend taking the following steps after installing the VRA software:
+If you plan to use the Venue Race Application on Windows 7 or later, we recommend taking the following steps after installing the VRA software:

 - On your computer desktop, right-click the VRA shortcut icon.